oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 # NVIDIA Ubuntu Driver Guide
 A little guide to help you install & manage the NVIDIA GPU drivers on your Ubuntu system(s)

-I am personally a Ubuntu 24.04 user at the moment, so this is mostly what this guide applies to (though I believe it should work alright on newer releases, and also on older releases which are not so very old [something like Ubuntu 20.04+])
+I am personally a **Ubuntu 24.04** user at the moment, so this is mostly what this guide applies to (though I believe it should work alright on newer releases, and also on older releases which are not old very old `[something like Ubuntu 20.04+]`)

 -----